Neo Genesis (professional wrestling): Under Starlight Kid's leadership (2025–present)

-On April 27, 2025, Kid defeated her stablemate, AZM for her Wonder of Stardom Championship at Stardom All Star Grand Queendom 2025, making her the stables first leader due to the match stimulations.
-On September 10, 2025, Kid, AZM, and Amasaki lost the Artist of Stardom Championship to H.A.T.E.
-(Konami, Rina, Fukigen Death), ending their reign at 220 days.
-On November 3, 2025, Kid lost her Wonder of Stardom Championship to Konami, ending her reign at 309 days.
+On April 27 at Stardom All Star Grand Queendom 2025, Seira lost to Suzuki in a No Disqualification match to end their feud.
+That same night, Kid defeated AZM to retain her Wonder of Stardom Championship, also becoming the stable's first official leader per match stipulations.
+On September 10, Kid, AZM, and Amasaki lost the Artist of Stardom Championship to H.A.T.E.
+(Konami, Rina, and Fukigen Death), ending their reign at 220 days.
+On November 3, Kid lost her title to Konami, ending her reign at 309 days.
+On December 26, Seira dropped her title to Yuna Mizumori, ending her reign at 514 days.